dev-luqman/Cloudfront-static-website-hosting/README.md

 In this project, you will deploy a static website to AWS using S3, CloudFront, and IAM.

+## CloudFront - 'Description'
+AWS resourses use for fast content delivery using cache of content at the edge location.

 ## Project Documents
 1.index.html - The Index document for the website.
 2. /img - The background image file for the website.